Paybook/sync-widget/docs/overview.md

 <br />

-##### What can I do with the Sync Widget?
+##### What can I do with the Syncfy Widget?

-You can use the _Sync Widget_ for the following use cases:
+You can use the _Syncfy Widget_ for the following use cases:

-- **To create a credential:** use the Sync Widget to create a new credential, this is, to connect to a bank or site by first time.
+- **To create a credential:** use the Syncfy Widget to create a new credential, this is, to connect to a bank or site by first time.
-- **To update an existing credential:** use the Sync Widget to update an existing credential, this is, to update the username, password, etc. of a credential you added in the past.
+- **To update an existing credential:** use the Syncfy Widget to update an existing credential, this is, to update the username, password, etc. of a credential you added in the past.
 - **To re-sync a credentials:** put a credential up to date, by this we mean to force the synchronization process to be executed whenever your end-users desire, or to run the sinchronization every now and then for those credentials which require token (two factor authentication).

 ---